mbt925/mbt925.github.io/content/about.md

 My favorite sports are soccer and swimming.
 From elementary school to high school, I was always in the soccer teams of my schools.
 However, finding free time for a group sport now is much harder than before.

-I am in love with animals, especially birds and fishes.
+I am in love with animals, especially birds and fish.
 I hate killing or trading them.
-It may be odd, but I have some experiences as a stockman (or a breeder, in a very small scale).
+It might be odd, but I have some experiences as a stockman (or a breeder, in a tiny scale).
 I kept and raised different kinds of mammals (i.e., Sheep, Cow, Goat), birds, and fishes when I was younger!
 Ah, good old days.

 I love programming, and I have some experiences with some programming languages like VB6, C, C++, Java, C#\.Net, VB.Net, MATLAB, Python, Java Mobile, iOS (Objective-C, Swift), and Android (Java, Kotlin).
 I am mainly an Android developer, and I do basic web programming just for personal purposes.
 You can have a look at my last projects from [here](/allprojects).